99ridho/ios-imagetemp-opencv/README.md

 # Image Temperature Adjuster

-This repository is intended to learn on how integrate OpenCV library (which is written using C++) on Swift, and doing some fun creating UI layout using SwiftUI.
+This repository is intended to learn how to integrate the OpenCV library (which is written using C++) on Swift and have some fun creating UI layouts using SwiftUI.

 ## Technologies used